EQUISTRO® anti-doping regulations

 Most medicines and drugs are prohibited if detected in a horse at the time of competition.
 This ruling is based on the philosophy that a horse should compete on its own merits without any unfair advantage.
 It is also to prevent horses damaging their athletic potential by drugs masking unfitness, lameness or disease.

-Zylkene Equine contains Alpha-Casozepine, a prohibited substance by the FEI.
+Zylkene Equine contains Alpha-Casozepine, a substance listed as a sedative and classified as "Controlled Medication" by the FEI.